Fabio Vitaioli

-Fabio Vitaioli (born 5 April 1984) is a San Marinese footballer who currently plays for Murata and the San Marino national football team.
+Fabio Vitaioli (born 5 April 1984) is a retired Sammarinese footballer who last played for Murata and was capped 55 times by the San Marino national football team.

 International career

 Vitaioli made his senior international debut on 2 June 2007 in a 6–0 defeat to Germany in Euro 2008 qualifying.

 Personal life

 His brother Matteo Vitaioli played alongside him for the San Marino national football team.
 Alongside playing football, Vitaioli also holds a day job as a graphic designer.